 A Ghanaian black-eyed pea stew cooked with red palm oil and served with fried ripe plantain.

-Best for Best for lunch, vegetarian plates, street-food style meals, and hearty weekday dinners., with a easy cooking level and about 85 minutes total.
+Best for lunch, vegetarian plates, street-food style meals, and hearty weekday dinners..
+Plan on a easy cook and about 85 minutes total.

 Fried ripe plantain, gari, rice, avocado, or boiled egg.